High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Observations and data reduction

-Our planned analysis required achieving a high-SNR and modelling the line-to-continuum ratio in the continuum normalised spectrum as detailed in Section \ref{section:model}, which made a standard star observation unnecessary.
+Our planned analysis required achieving a high-SNR and modelling the line-to-continuum ratio in the continuum normalised spectrum as detailed in Section \ref{section:model}.
+Since flux calibration is not necessary for this goal, a standard star observation was not needed.
 We performed telluric correction using the \texttt{molecfit} software, version 4.3.1 \citep{smette_molecfit_2015} which has been shown to perform as well or better than corrections using standard stars on CRIRES data \citep{ulmer-moll_telluric_2019}.
-We performed telluric correction and telluric-based wavelength calibration on subsets of the data around lines of interest.
-For more detail see Appendix \ref{appendix:molecfit} and \ref{appendix:superresolution}.
+We performed telluric correction and additional telluric-based wavelength calibration on subsets of the data around lines of interest.
+For more details on the wavelength calibration and why it was useful for our data, see Appendices \ref{appendix:molecfit} and \ref{appendix:superresolution}.
 Figures \ref{fig:molecfot} and \ref{fig:12CO_telluric} show example spectra with telluric fits with the most prominent, yet relatively weak tellurics arising from atmospheric water, while corrected spectra are shown in Figures \ref{fig:hd131488_radis_wide}, \ref{fig:hd110058_CO_model}, and \ref{fig:hd131488_CO_model}.
-We note that, by design, the H$_2$ line under investigation does not overlap with any telluric lines, thus the removal of tellurics does not significantly affect the spectrum at or near the line.
+We note that by design, the H$_2$ line under investigation does not overlap with any telluric lines, thus removing tellurics does not significantly affect the spectrum at or near the line.
 Telluric removal was also carried out for each nodding position/observing day combination for the $^{12}$CO lines in spectral regions covering the v=2-0 rovibrational band from 2318.9 to 2333.9 nm and 2335.455 to 2350.0 nm and for the H$_2$ v=1-0 S(0) line from 2220 to 2224.5 nm.
 The nodding positions were modelled separately to allow for improved wavelength calibration described in Appendix \ref{appendix:superresolution}.
 An advantage of using \texttt{molecfit} is that in addition to telluric removal, it also returns a spectral resolution for the observations, specific to each detector-order, nodding position and observing day combination.

 The average resolution over each spectrum in the region corrected by \texttt{molecfit} near the H$_2$ line, was measured to be $\text{R} = 126000 \pm 9000$ for HD 131488 and $\text{R} = 130000 \pm 7000$ for HD 110058.
 For the regions containing the $^{12}$CO, the resolution was measured to be $\text{R} = 115000 \pm 9000$ and $\text{R} = 121000 \pm 9000$ for HD 131488 and HD 110058 respectively.
 The resolution varies with the spectral region under consideration, and the weather.
 CRIRES+ typically has a resolution of 100000, but because the stars did not fill the slit width, we are in the superresolution regime described in Appendix \ref{appendix:superresolution}.
 This leads to offsets in wavelength between nodding positions.
 Thus, we did not use the final CRIRES nodding corrected spectra.
 Instead we telluric corrected the spectra for each nodding position separately and used the tellurics to ensure each spectrum was correctly wavelength calibrated before modelling.